Day-OS/VisualAnimatedFormat/README.md

-# Visual Sequence Format - Reader/Writer LIB
+# Visual Animated Format - Reader/Writer LIB
 ## WORK IN PROGRESS
 Rust Library for a custom animated image file format that I created for my a fun "TV Head" cosplay project.
 It is also the project that I'm gonna be using for my undergraduate thesis.
 Yes, I know it is a strange name, it will probably be changed in the future.